Why Implement a Predictive Maintenance Strategy?

 Predictive Maintenance (PdM) promises the innovation of maintenance processes to eliminate waste, reduce operational costs, and ensure high asset availability.
 It replaces the manual and labor-intensive repair lifecycle using reactive maintenance and calendar-driven preventive maintenance

-From Preventive Maintenance to Predictive Maintenance
+From Reactive Maintenance to Proactive Maintenance

 In general, maintenance falls into two categories: reactive and proactive.
 Reactive maintenance triggers repair when equipment failure occurs.